Falls Road, Belfast: The Troubles

-During the Troubles there were repeated sectarian attacks by loyalists on residents of the Falls Road.
-These attacks increased during the 1969 Northern Ireland riots when whole streets in the Falls Road area were destroyed by loyalists from the Shankill Road area.
-Loyalists paramilitaries killed many local residents.
+During the Troubles, there were repeated sectarian attacks by loyalists on residents of the Falls Road.
+These attacks increased during the 1969 Northern Ireland riots, when whole streets in the Falls Road area were destroyed by loyalists from the Shankill Road area.
+Loyalist paramilitaries killed many local residents.
 Temporary barricades were constructed to provide residents with some security.
-These developed into peace walls which today separate the Falls Road from the neighbouring Shankill Road.
-Although the troubles have now ceased, the peace walls still exist in this so-called Interface area.
+These developed into peace walls, which today separate the Falls Road from the neighbouring Shankill Road.
+Although the Troubles have now ceased, the peace walls still exist in this so-called interface area.

-For the following three decades, the British Army maintained a substantial presence on the Falls Road, occupying a base on top of the Divis Tower.
+For the next three decades, the British Army maintained a substantial presence on the Falls Road, occupying a base on top of the Divis Tower.
 This was removed in August 2005 as part of the British government's normalisation programme, following the Provisional Irish Republican Army's statement that it was ending its armed activities.
 In the intervening period, the Falls Road area saw some of the worst violence of the Troubles.
 The last British soldier to be killed on the road itself was Private Nicholas Peacock, killed by a booby trap bomb left outside the Rock Bar, opposite the top of the Donegall Road on 1 February 1989.

 In 1991, IRA hit squads based in the Upper Falls and Beechmount were involved in attacks against loyalist paramilitaries in the nearby Village area.
-In September 1991, they shot dead 19-year-old UVF member John Hanna at his home on the Donegall Road, and in November the same year, they shot dead William Kingsberry and his stepson, Samuel Mehaffey, members of the UDA and RHC respectively, in their home on Lecale Street.
-The Good Friday Agreement was signed in 1998 followed by decommissioning of weapons by the IRA and the formal ending of its campaign in 2005.
+In September 1991, they shot 19-year-old UVF member John Hanna at his home on the Donegall Road and, in November of the same year, they shot William Kingsberry and his stepson, Samuel Mehaffey, members of the UDA and RHC respectively, in their home on Lecale Street.
+The Good Friday Agreement was signed in 1998, followed by decommissioning of weapons by the IRA and the formal ending of its campaign in 2005.